Palace of Parliament, Bucharest

 Access to the National Museum of Contemporary Art at the west side of the Palace requires a long walk all the way around the front (east) and other (south) side of the building, but here you can use the specially installed glass lifts on the outside of the facade.
 When I visited there wasn't much on display, only a single room exhibition, and there was no admission fee.
 When more is on, a fee is likely to be charged (the Lonely Planet guidebook and website quotes 1.50 EUR – at the site itself, there was no sign regarding charges).

-Time required: guided tours of the interior of the Palace last about 40 minutes, add to that queuing and waiting time.
+Time required: guided tours of the interior of the Palace last about an hour, add to that queuing and waiting time.
 Walking around the outer perimeter of the Palace premises takes no less time – that's how huge the area is.
 Walking from the tourist entrance, from where the guided tours of the Palace start, to the entrance of the National Museum of Contemporary Art can take 20 minutes.
 Circling the entire hill which the Palace sits on would probably take more than twice that (because of the large wasteland area to the west), but it's not necessary to do that anyway.
 The walk between the two entrances gives you more than enough of an impression.
 Visiting time at the Museum of Contemporary Art will vary very much according to what the exhibition is at the time (when I visited I was out again after less than 10 minutes).
 All in all half a day can be eaten up by a thorough visit to this gigantic sight.

 Combinations with other dark destinations: